Take a look at the best ways to get that dirty oven clean, once and for all!

 Self-Cleaning Oven Cons:

 Arguably the most dangerous way to clean an oven is by using an off-the-shelf chemical cleaner.
 Not that it doesn’t do the job; chemical cleaners use lye (along with a host of other chemicals) to magically lift off caked on grease and grime.
 The number one reason you won’t want to use this product is that it is incredibly hazardous to your health and the health of your family.
 Lye is caustic and can cause irritation to mucus membranes, eyes, skin and lungs.
 In fact, most manufacturers recommend wearing long gloves and goggles while using the product.
 Corrosive alkalis are dangerous to inhale and can damage lung tissue.
 Chemical cleaners may contain a combination of monoethanolamine (MEA) which is a volatile organic compound, diethylene glycol monobutyl ether, petroleum gases and many other dangerous chemicals.
-In fact, if you’d like to see the ratings of cleaning products like oven cleaners, check out the Environmental Working Group’s rating system of this particular brandzfbzcuyqsybrvyararsyawfcfawwursr.
+In fact, if you’d like to see the ratings of cleaning products like oven cleaners, check out the Environmental Working Group’s rating system of this particular brand

 Chemical Oven Cleaner Pros: